-We support the sharing of outputs from National Health and Medical Research Council (NHMRC)-funded research including publications and data.
+We support the sharing of outputs from NHMRC-funded research including publications and data.
 The aims of the Policy are to mandate the open access sharing and use of publications arising from NHMRC-funded research.
 The Policy also encourages open access to research data and requires that patents resulting from NHMRC funding be made findable through listing in SourceIP.

 Combined, these approaches will help to increase dissemination and improve accessibility of research, increase reuse of research data, improve research integrity and contribute to a stronger knowledge economy.

 - removing the allowance for a 12-month period before making a publication open access and requiring publications to be made available immediately upon publication